microsoft/sqlworkshops/SQLGroundToCloud/sqlgroundtocloud/04-SQLServerOnTheMicrosoftAzurePlatform.md

 Below is a diagram of the solution architecture you will build in this lab.
 Please study this carefully, so you understand the whole of the solution as you are working on the various components.

+TODO Need to update the architecture to show the app running locally.
+May need to connect with Bob on the ideas around this...
 ![This solution diagram includes a virtual network containing SQL MI in a isolated subnet, along with a JumpBox VM and Database Migration Service in a management subnet.
 The MI Subnet displays both the primary managed instance, along with a read-only replica, which is accessed by reports from the web app.
 The web app connects to SQL MI via a subnet gateway and point-to-site VPN.
 The web app is published to App Services using Visual Studio 2019.
 An online data migration is conducted from the on-premises SQL Server to SQL MI using the Azure Database Migration Service, which reads backup files from an SMB network share.](../graphics/media/preferred-solution-architecture.png "Preferred Solution diagram")

 The solution begins with using the Microsoft Data Migration Assistant to perform assessments of feature parity and compatibility of the on-premises SQL Server 2008 R2 database against both Azure SQL Database (Azure SQL DB) and Azure SQL Database Managed Instance (SQL MI), with the goal of migrating the `TailspinToys` database into an Azure PaaS offering with minimal or no changes.
 After completing the assessments and reviewing the findings, the SQL Server 2008 R2 database is migrated into SQL MI using the Azure Database Migration Service's online data migration option.
 This allows the database to be migrated with little to no downtime, by using a backup and transaction logs stored in an SMB network share.